profile-photo

 In this inspiring talk, Marcus shares stories from his own life and career as a top marketer, from the spearheading digital strategy for Beyoncé to the success of Google’s “Real Tone” technology to the launch of the Brooklyn Nets and a successful collaboration between iTunes and Nike.
 Combining thought-provoking examples drawn from contemporary culture with a deep perspective based on a century’s worth of data, he shares the tools for catalyzing collective change and inspiring action.

-For the Culture: The Power Behind What We Buy, What We Do, and Who We Want to Be (to be released in May 2023) to challenge old thinking and give you the essential tools to succeed in a hyper-connected, light-speed world.
+Whether you’re a manager trying to motivate a team, a company trying to improve culture, or a sales executive making a pitch, Marcus draws from his book, For the Culture: The Power Behind What We Buy, What We Do, and Who We Want to Be to challenge old thinking and give you the essential tools to succeed in a hyper-connected, light-speed world.

 Data Analytics: Don’t Mistake Information for Intimacy